peterhellberg/gfx/README.md

 #### :warning: NO STABILITY GUARANTEES AS OF YET :warning:

-## Geometry
+## Geometry and Transformation

-The geometry types is based on those found in <https://github.com/faiface/pixel> (but indended for use without Pixel)
+The geometry and transformation types is based on those found in <https://github.com/faiface/pixel> (but indended for use without Pixel)

 ### Vec